psaux-it/woocommerce-aras-kargo/README.md

 If you use three way workflow 'processing -> shipped -> delivered' we need to do some modifications that explained below.

 ## Will mess up anything?
 No!
 At least if you don't modify source code blindly.
+If you have a pre-prod env. test it before production.
 Also interactive setup will ask you to validate some parsed data.
 If you don't validate the data -installation part will be skipped.
 This solution never ever touch any core files of wordpress or woocommerce.
 You can uninstall any time you want.

 ![setup5](https://user-images.githubusercontent.com/25556606/124501159-baf95700-ddc9-11eb-81ce-84c5b9117639.png)

+## Any drawbacks?
+Partially Yes!
+If you have multiple order from same customer just ship them all at once.
+If you partially ship them (multiple tracking number) matching algorithm can fail but not mess up anything.
+Keep in mind that If you have a large volume e-commerce platform eg. marketplace you need deep integration solutions.

 ## Where is the Turkish translation?
 Critical part such as success mails, custom order status fronted label supports Turkish.
 You are welcome to add support/contribute on Turkish translation of setup&logging&readme part.